 - Also, you might be worried that you’re going to forget your master password and so you want to give access to someone else in case this happens.

-Is it safe and do I need to give my contact my master password?
+Is it safe?
+Do I need to give my contact my Master Password?

 For each Dashlane user, we created:

 - A unique public key (which is used to encrypt data before sending it to other users) saved on Dashlane's servers.

 - A unique private key (known only to you and never shared or transmitted to others) which is directly saved in your Dashlane account and encrypted in your Dashlane settings so this works even for free users who do not have the sync feature because your account settings are synced across all devices, even if you don't have Premium.
 This private key is used to decrypt data exclusively.
 Please note that your private key is different to your master password.
 Your private key is encrypted with your master password and stored in your settings in your Dashlane account (along with all your other sensitive data).
 This private key is synced over to other devices in the same way as your encrypted data is.
 Please note that we never send your master password over the internet.

 Both keys are generated together and are meant to work together because they only work in one direction.
 One can never be used to replace the other.
 You could give your public key to all the impalas on Earth and no one could ever use it to decrypt and read your shared data.
 This is public-key cryptography magic!

 The data that is shared is encrypted with the user’s public key but cannot be decrypted with the public key.